 Your DS-160 is on the officer's screen.
 Every answer you give is compared against what you wrote.
 One contradiction can sink your entire application.

 Common contradiction: DS-160 says "unemployed," but you mention running a small business during the interview.
 Or your passport shows no travel to a country you claimed to have visited.
+Since 2025, officers also cross-reference your social media profiles — a LinkedIn saying "open to work in USA" while you tell the officer you're returning to India is exactly the kind of inconsistency that triggers a refusal.

 Self-Diagnosis: Rate Your Risk